Natural Remedies for IBS

-A 2014 review reported in the Journal of Clinical Gastroenterology of nine studies found peppermint oil to be effective in improving overall symptoms, including abdominal pain and in reducing IBS flares.
+A 2014 review reported in the Journal of Clinical Gastroenterology that consisted of nine studies found peppermint oil to be effective in improving overall symptoms, including abdominal pain and IBS flare-ups.
 The researchers further conducted it to be safe and effective for long-term treatment of IBS.

 Research shows that hypnotherapy can improve the emotional and physical symptoms of IBS.

-A 2015 review of 24 random trials, published in the medical journal, Pediatrics, found that children with gastrointestinal pain who were treated with hypnotherapy received significant symptom relief.
+A study found that people with gastrointestinal pain who were treated with hypnotherapy received significant symptom relief.

-A 2013 random control trial of 90 adults with IBS who underwent ten hypnotherapy sessions over a 12 week period showed significantly improved symptoms and overall improved life quality compared to those using standard medicinal treatments.
-The effect lasted up to 15 months, this according to researchers from the Medical University of Vienna, Austria.
+A random control trial of 90 adults with IBS who underwent 10 hypnotherapy sessions over a 12-week period showed significantly improved symptoms and overall improved life quality compared to those using standard medicinal treatments.
+The effect lasted up to 15 months.

 Hypnotherapy involves progressive relaxation and suggestions of healing with imagery and feelings based on your symptoms.